kazuibasou/hyper-dk-series/README.md

 #### Example
 Let's consider a hypergraph, named `example-hypergraph`, that consists of a set of nodes V = {1, 2, 3} and a set of hyperedges E = {(1, 2), (1, 2, 3)}.
-To read the hypergraph `example-hypergraph`, put the following two files at `hyper-dk-series/data`:
+To read the hypergraph `example-hypergraph`, put the following two files in `hyper-dk-series/data`:

 example-hypergraph_nverts.txt
 ``` text: